 The group agreed that this should be the local time zone of the account servicer.
 The time zone of the account servicer is always known (SLA).
 This information should be stored in the system, it should not be in the message.
 This is the case for corporate actions as well as for settlement.

-If a date format with UTC time is used for Response Deadline or Early Response Deadline, then UTC time without any offset specified means GMT time